This post contains affiliate links. I may earn a small commission at no extra cost to you. More information.

-When preparing to hike Mount Kilimanjaro, we were looking for challenging but easy-to-reach mountain hikes near Brisbane.
-The Mount Maroon hike quickly made up to the top of our to-do list.
-And we loved it so much that we went back a few times.
+When preparing to hike Mount Kilimanjaro, I was looking for challenging but easy-to-reach mountain hikes near Brisbane.
+The Mt Maroon hike quickly climbed to the top of my list.
+I loved it so much that I ended up going back a few times, each time discovering something new.

 Summary